tail head cat sleep

 Show list of files that would be retrieved by fetch-recursive.

-Print a list of all the compile and run dependencies, and dependencies of those dependencies, by port directory.
+Print a list of all the direct compile or run dependencies for this port.

 all-depends-list

-Print a list of all dependencies for the port.
+Print a list of all recursive dependencies for this port.

-Print a list of all the compile and run dependencies, and dependencies of those dependencies, by port name and version.
+Print a list of all the recursive compile or run dependencies for this port by port name and version.

 missing Print a list of missing dependencies to be installed for the port.